vale981/website/site/content/Posts/subfigures-in-revtex.md

 \newcounter{subfigure}
 ```

-The `multifig` environment resets the
+The `multifig` environment resets the subfigure counter[^fn:1], and
-subfigure counter[^fn:1], and redefines the `\thesubfigure` macro to
+redefines the `\thesubfigure` macro to display references to the
-display references to the subfigure as `[Figure Number] ([figure
+subfigure as `[Figure Number] ([figure sublabel])`.
+The three commands
-sublabel])`.
-The environment temporarily increases the Figure counter
-so that `\thefigure` prints the right number.
-The three commands at the
-top of the below snipped allow the user to overwrite the way the label
+at the top of the below snipped allow the user to overwrite the way
-is printed and formatted.
+the label is printed and formatted.

 ```latex
 \newcommand{\subfiglabelformat}[1]{\raggedright{#1}}